-The Articles of Incorporation provides for two classifications of schools; the Class AA schools which comprise the 64 largest member schools, and the remaining member schools which are classified as Class A schools.
-These classifications should not be confused with the various classifications which the Board of Control has established in various activities, such as Classes 4-A 3-A, 2-A, and 1-A.
+The Articles of Incorporation provide for two classifications of schools; the Class AA schools which comprise the 64 largest member schools, and the remaining member schools which are classified as Class A schools.

+These classifications should not be confused with the various classifications which the Board of Control has established in various activities, such as Classes 4A 3A, 2A, and 1A.